timmoti/react-todo-list/README.md

     - Write unit tests for each component

 Extension Task 3:
+  - Create a new branch to work on `git checkout -b solution_with_tdd`
-  - Redo the lab from scratch, and create each component following Test Driven Development Approach
+  - Redo the lab from scratch, and create each component following Test Driven Development approach